Ash-Bash/Grok-Desktop-Wrapper/README.md

 ## Todos
-* Ability to Sign-out (will require some JS/HTML injection)
+* Ability to Sign-out (will require some JS/HTML injection or wipe the cookies from electron's end with a button somewhere)